Guleesh and the Princess of France

 Illustrated By: Suzie Chang

-There was once a boy in Ireland, and Guleesh was his name.
-A little way off from Guleesh's house stood a very old round fort, an ancient fort it was, that was called a rath.
-At midnight one night, Guleesh was leaning against a wall of the rath and looking up at the beautiful white moon.
+THERE WAS ONCE A BOY IN IRELAND, and Guleesh was his name.
+A little way off from Guleesh's house stood a very old round fort, an ancient fort it was called a "rath."
+At midnight one night, Guleesh was leaning against the rath and looking up at the beautiful white moon.
 He thought with longing, "Nothing happens here!
 If only I were in any other place in the world but here!"

 Suddenly he heard a great noise coming toward him like the sound of many people running together.
 The sound rushed up in what looked like a huge whirlwind.